 Over the last few years, there has been a major increase in the amount of backyard chicken keepers.
-But what about trying to raise ducks?
-Do they make good pets or additions to the homestead?
+But what about raising ducks?
+Do ducks make good pets or additions to the homestead?

 Our first ducks were a complete impulse purchase.
 When picking up our chickens from the farm store the baby ducklings were just so-so adorable I had to have a few.
-Since that first impulse buy I have learned lots about how great they are and now I might just prefer to raise ducks over my chickens.
+Since that first impulse buy I have learned lots about how great they are and now I might just prefer raising ducks over chickens.

-Here are my top 9 reasons that you need to raise ducks on your homestead!
+Here are my top 9 reasons that you need to start raising ducks on your homestead!

 Overall ducks are larger and have an added layer of fat that chickens don’t have.
 They also have waterproofing on their feathers to protect against the elements, as well as a thick down undercoat designed to keep them warm and dry in the water.